tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-2-Analysis.md

 ##
 **Insights:**

-From the visualisations (heatmap and line plot), several key patterns regarding passenger volume and peak times emerge:
+From the visualisations (heatmap and time series chart), several key patterns regarding passenger volume and peak times emerge:

 1. Peak Travel Hours:
 	- The busiest travel periods are 6AM-9AM and 4PM-7PM, reflecting typical commuter patterns.
 These hours consistently see the highest volume of ticket sales across the week.